eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 - limited functionality for performance testing because the stdout is buffered (messages could be reordered)

 ## Setup
-For building and executing the tests you need to have ROS2 installed.
+For building and executing the tests you need to have ROS 2 installed.
 Please follow the instructions on https://index.ros.org/doc/ros2/Installation.
 The system tests are currently tested on ROS 2 "Foxy Fitzroy" in Ubuntu 20.04 LTS.

 Please remove beforehand the `COLCON_IGNORE` files from `iceoryx_integrationtest` and `iceoryx_examples`.